At a Glance

 6. Build confidence.

-For kids with learning and thinking differences, an afterschool program may feel more forgiving than school does.
+For kids who lack confidence or have learning challenges, an afterschool program may feel more forgiving than school.
 The stakes may not feel as high.
-As a result, they may be more willing to try new things and take more risks.
+Kids may be more willing to try new things and take more positive risks.
 This, in turn, can lead to higher self-esteem.

 Finding the right afterschool program for your child is key.
 Explore this checklist of what to ask about a potential program.